 Do you remember how you used to be as a kid?
 How restless you were in the classroom, or do you fall in that category of kids who enjoyed going to school and listening to classes?
 Behind every great classroom experience is an exceptional teacher who aced classroom management.
 I remember waiting for my English teacher to come to our class.
 She always asked us to tell stories and taught us a gazillion things without ever teaching anything! and that’s exactly what classroom management is.
-Jumping the difficulties such as lack of concentration from students, disturbances, etc and imparting quality education without making it stressful.
+Jumping the difficulties such as lack of concentration from students, disturbances, etc. and imparting quality education without making it stressful.
 Let’s dive in and understand more about classroom management.

-Classroom management refers to the wide assortment of skills and strategies that teachers use to keep students sorted out, attentive, engaged, mindful, on task, and concentrated during a class.
+Classroom management refers to the wide assortment of skills and strategies that teachers use to keep students attentive, engaged, mindful, on task, and concentrated during a class.
 When classroom-management techniques are executed viably, teachers limit the issues that block the teaching and learning process and jump the hurdles effectively.

 We have moved to live classes and online classrooms and classroom management remains as a major concern for tutors and educators.
 As more and more coaching centers and educational institutions opt for online teaching, how do you effectively manage a virtual classroom?
 Let's move ahead and understand more about classroom management.